Paynes Bay Beach

 Holetown

-Holetown is a short bus ride away (5 mins), providing a post office, local banks.
+The village of Holetown is within walking distance or a short bus ride away (5 mins).

-There is a thriving nightlife and we would recommend a stroll down "The Avenues" to quench your thirst and maybe try some karaoke.
+Providing duty free shopping a post office, and local banks, there is a thriving nightlife and we would recommend a stroll down "The Avenues" to quench your thirst, try out the superb restaurants and maybe have a go at some karaoke.

 St James Church, Holetown